 Be ready for Law 25

 When it comes to information security, many businesses are already subject to a variety of existing laws and regulations.
 The European Union has the General Data Protection Regulation (GDPR), and Canada has the Personal Information Protection and Electronic Documents Act (PIPEDA), to mention just two.
-Since September 2022, all Quebec companies have to comply with the provisions of Bill 64 on the protection of personal information.
+Since September 2022, all Quebec companies have to comply with the provisions of Law 25 on the protection of personal information.

-The purpose of the bill is to give people more control over their personal information.
+The purpose of the Law is to give people more control over their personal information.
 This is something you need to start thinking about now to be sure your company meets the compliance targets and deadlines set out in the new law.
-As you can imagine, when it comes into force Bill 64 will have a direct impact on your approach to information security management, your processes, and, by extension, your tools.
+As you can imagine, when it comes into force Law 25 will have a direct impact on your approach to information security management, your processes, and, by extension, your tools.

 The right tools to keep your business secure